amarmaduke/ankideckffs/README.md

 This field is forced upon any model you define and is used to determine if two notes are the same.
 The field holds not just the filename but the relative path from the root directory to its location.

+Finally, there is a special field `tags`.
+You are allowed to define this field in your model if you choose, but it assumes the same syntax as a `model` files fields.
+That is, space separated words.
+Each word in the value of the key `[[tags]]` will be added as a tag to the note.

 ## After Importing

 Once you've imported your collection of notes into Anki it is advised that you don't make any changes to the notes inside Anki itself.